Habutiii/tp/docs/UserGuide.md

 * Undeclare multiple Features by chaining `f/` prefixes together.

 Examples:
-* `biz f/Plan` undeclares the Feature "Plan" and its associated tags from statistics.
+* `ubiz f/Plan` undeclares the Feature "Plan" and its associated tags from statistics.
-* `biz f/Gender f/Plan` undeclares these Features: "Plan", "Gender".
+* `ubiz f/Gender f/Plan` undeclares these Features: "Plan", "Gender".

 #### Parameter restrictions for `biz` AND `unbiz` commands: